 Table A6 shows the annual totals for DAMAP and RTORSGP, along with the price volatility at the system level (SMP volatility) and at the unit locations receiving the payments (LMP volatility).
-We separately indicate the amount of PVMWP MISO incurred during the February 2021 arctic event (Winter Storm Uri) and the December 2022 arctic event (Winter Storm Elliott).
+We separately indicate the amount of PVMWP MISO incurred during the December 2022 arctic event (Winter Storm Elliott).